peterb12/A-Tour-Of-Haskell/Week2.md

 ## Homework 1: Nucleotides, Using If
 Let's write our nucleotide example.
 It sounds pretty easy, doesn't it?
 The letter score example should give you a pretty good sense of how to proceed.
 Don't forget to handle the case where the input character is not one of the recognized nucleotides.

+Fill in the function `nucleotideIf` in the REPL, replacing the current return value ('Z') with a program that returns the proper value.

 One note: since this function is looking at _individual characters_, remember to enclose them in single-quotes, like this: `'A'`, NOT in double-quotes.

 ### Pattern Matching